Arthri/release-request/docs/Test_List.md

     - The release's tag should be correct.
     - Everything after ` | ` in the release request's title should be the release's title.
     - The release's notes should exactly match the release requests's contents.
+    - The release's target commitish should be the release request's base or destination branch.